 1. The Festival For a Quarter of The World’s Population

-The world population that participates in the Spring Festival 2020 will be 7.7 billion, not mention over 2 billion celebrate it in some way.
+The world population that participates in the Spring Festival 2021 will be 7.7 billion, not to mention over 2 billion celebrate it in some way.
 Chinese New Year becomes public holidays in some countries such as Hong Kong, Macau, nine other Asian countries — Indonesia, The Philippines, Vietnam, South Korea, Malaysia, North Korea, Taiwan, Singapore, and Brunei.
-Moreover, a huge number of overseas Chinese, Vietnamese, etc. also celebrate in many cities like New York, London, Vancouver and Sydney, the number is estimated to be over 2020 million people who know about the festival in 2020.
+Moreover, a huge number of overseas Chinese, Vietnamese, etc. also celebrate in many cities like New York, London, Vancouver, and Sydney, the number is estimated to be over 2021 million people who know about the festival in 2021.

 2. The Festival Triggers the World’s Largest Annual Migration